kjibrews/kaggle_quora/README.md

   * Data needed to be cleaned before being processed by the model.
   * Class Imbalance in training set (Sincere: ~95% , Insincere ~5%).
   * English only word embeddings
-    * Quite a few non- English expressions meant extensive data cleaning is needed
+    * Quite a few non- English expressions

 ## Data
 Data fields: